-This course focuses on the appropriate use of assessment and observation strategies to document development, growth, play and learning in order to join with families and professionals in promoting children's success and maintaining quality programs.
-Recording strategies, rating systems, portfolios, and multiple assessment methods are explored.
+Introduces the appropriate use of assessment and observation tools and strategies to document young children's development and learning.
+The use of findings to inform and plan learning environments and experiences are emphasized.
+Recording strategies, rating systems, portfolios, and multiple assessment tools will be discussed, along with strategies for collaboration with families and professionals.
 Requires a good health statement, negative TB test, and a fingerprint clearance.